People Who Lack A Filter Frequently Say These 20 Things

 Unsplash

-This phrase is often used as a badge of honour by people who lack a filter.
-However, it’s important to remember that a lack of filter doesn’t excuse hurtful or insensitive behaviour.
+Why is it that this becomes something of a badge of honour by people who lack a filter?
+It’s important to remember that saying what’s on your mind doesn’t excuse hurtful or insensitive behaviour.
 While being authentic is important, it’s equally crucial to be mindful of the impact of your words and actions on other people.